 The following are threshold requirements, which must be met for a rental property owner to be eligible for assistance.
 Eligibility does not ensure assistance, since a prioritization strategy will be required (consistent with program requirements) and it is expected that there will be more eligible applicants than can be served with available funds.
 Threshold requirements are those that will either allow a rental property owner to continue to move forward in the program or result in disqualification.
 The threshold criteria for the Rebuild Florida HRRP are described in more detail here:

-October 2018 storm damage from Hurricane Michael.
+October 2018 storm damage from Hurricane Michael (DR-4339).

 Location of damaged property is within HUD- or state-identified Most Impacted and Distressed (MID) areas (twelve (12) designated most-impacted and distressed (MID) counties, as approved by HUD: Franklin, Gadsden, Leon, Liberty, Taylor, Wakulla, Bay, Calhoun, Gulf, Holmes, Jackson, and Washington).

-The rental property owner must be able to demonstrate U.S. Citizenship or Lawful Permanent Residency.
+At least one rental property owner must be able to demonstrate U.S. Citizenship or Lawful Permanent Residency.

 The rental property owner has proof of ownership at the time the disaster damage occurred and has maintained ownership.